C0staTin/mindsdb-readme-draft/readme-martyna.md

 ```
 MindsDB enables aggregation of data through views.

-Users can create RAG pipelines by inserting all their data into knowledge bases that embed and store data for efficient AI retrieval.
+Users can create RAG pipelines by inserting all their data into  <a href="https://docs.mindsdb.com/mindsdb_sql/knowledge_bases/overview">knowledge bases</a> that embed and store data for efficient AI retrieval.
 ```sql
 CREATE KNOWLEDGE_BASE movies_kb
 USING